macmanes-lab/Oyster_River_Protocol/orthofuser-README.md

 # General usage for orthofuser.mk

-This make fiel is meant to merge multiple transcriptomes together.
+This make file is meant to merge multiple transcriptomes together.
 In practice, this is the same functionality as when assemblies from Trinity, SPades, and TransAbyss are merged together in  `oyster.mk`.
 However, this make file was created specifically to increase the general applicability of assembled transcriptomes, and allow a user to merge together transcriptomes that have already been assembled (for example, from multiple species or treatments).

 # Usage:
 First, the user needs to activate the relevant conda environment using `source activate orp_v2`